griwes/reaveros-iteration1/README.md

 If you really want to run ReaverOS on real hardware (this is possibly a bad idea; in the current state of the OS, it shouldn't be capable of doing any harm, but it is extremely untested), use `builds/a.img` as a raw image of an USB stick and boot it.

-**Note**: as of current version, ReaverOS is only capable of having a working scheduler on multiple core processors.
-It will be eliminated one day, but today is not such a day.

 ## Debug build

 If you encounter any bug and want to report it, please attach entire (or as much as you can grab, in case of VirtualBox